 Just because you and your physician agree that you’re physically and mentally able to return to work, that does not necessarily mean a full-time schedule is right for you.
 Easing your way back into your daily work routine is often a more successful approach than jumping in with a full schedule.
 Taking time away from the workplace to fight cancer is a lot different than taking time away from the workplace to “take a break.”
 Fighting cancer is exhausting!
 You may be fully ready to embrace a 40-hour-work week … or, you may be better off returning part-time (working half days or two or three days a week, for instance) or working from home if your job description allows.
-There is no one-size-fits all approach.
+There is no "one-size-fits-all" approach.
 Listen to your body and make adjustments.
-Fatigue from cancer treatment can last for several months for some survivors.
+Fatigue from cancer treatment can last for several months to a year or more for some survivors.

 Identify Any Special Accommodations You May Need